THIS IS MY STORY

 Needless to say, that event changed the course of my life.

-Even though my brother and I were inseparable, we were completely different as well.
 He was extremely brave; he was always looking for an adventure.
 Me, on the other hand, I was afraid of almost everything.

 But when he unexpectedly passed away, I changed.
 I became more confident.
 I began to search for adventures as well.
 I guess I was trying to compensate for the hole that he left behind.